 At the end of the book, chapter 35, students read Latin poetry, Latin wit, and a few Latin jokes.
 If you can understand jokes in another language, you are either fluent or almost fluent.

-Lingua Latina takes the reader from completely ignorant in Latin to near fluency.
+Lingua Latina takes the reader from being completely ignorant of Latin to near fluency.
 Keep that in mind.
 When I tell you that this is one of the hardest books you will ever read in your life, I am not kidding.

 If you are plowing through Lingua Latina and you are struggling, be encouraged.
 You are supposed to struggle.
 Push through.